pgebal/pgebal.github.io/_posts/2016-11-27-type-classes.markdown

 val json: Json = ColorJsonSerializer.toJson(yellow)
 {% endhighlight %}
 to get a JSON representation of yellow.
-That's better then the previous solution, but we can pimp it using some implicit magic.
+That's better than the previous solution, but we can pimp it using some implicit magic.
 First let's make **JsonSerializer.toJson** method look like it's a method of **Color** class.
 To achieve that, let's add an implicit wrapper over **Color**.
 {: .text-justify}